-3 Statistical functions and PDFs
+3 Statistical functions and probability density functions (PDFs)

 1. Compute the mean, standard deviation, skewness and kurtosis of the log-normalised column density (intensity) of snapshot number 300 from Section 1 above, where $\langle I \rangle$ is the mean column density (intensity) and ln() is the natural logarithm (alog in IDL).
 Use the built-in functions mean, stddev, skewness, kurtosis and let your script write the results of these 4 statistical moments to the screen.